jagannathan-lab/jagannathan-lab.github.io/_posts/2024-07-09-munoz-HHMI-fellowship.md

 tags: [news, funding]
 ---

-We are so thrilled for Oscar to have been named a [HHMI Gilliam fellow](https://www.hhmi.org/news/hhmi-names-50-gilliam-fellows-milestone-year?utm_campaign=gilliam-fellows&utm_source=outlook&utm_medium=email&utm_content=jh+gilliam&utm_term=2024).
+Oscar and Suja have been selected for the 2024 cohort of the [HHMI Gilliam Fellows Program](https://www.hhmi.org/news/hhmi-names-50-gilliam-fellows-milestone-year?utm_campaign=gilliam-fellows&utm_source=outlook&utm_medium=email&utm_content=jh+gilliam&utm_term=2024) as a student-advisor pair.
 This fellowship will support Oscar's thesis work on understanding long UTR-mediated NMD as well as our joint efforts to improve student wellness on our campus.

 We are grateful to HHMI for the support!